About the Worthington Scholarship Foundation

 Rick Bedigian, Executive Director

 Rick is Worthington Scholarship Foundation’s Executive Director.
 Rick received his doctorate in microbiology and virology from the University of Massachusetts.
 Upon graduation, he accepted a position as postdoctoral fellow and later a faculty position at The Jackson Laboratory for 22 years.
-In 1998, Rick took a position with Science Applications International Corp., where he was vice president of program management and head of the Laboratory Animal Sciences Program at the National Cancer Institute.
-In 2010, he received an award for merit from the National Institutes of Health.
-Following his retirement in 2010, he continued to support research programs at both The Jackson Laboratory and the National Cancer Institute.
-Rick resides in Spruce Head with his wife, Gayle.
+In 1998, Rick took a position with Science Applications International Corp., where he was vice president of program management and head of research support programs for the National Cancer Institute.
+During his scientific career, he mentored a number of high school, college and graduate students.

 Jay comes to the Worthington Foundation with broad experience as an educator.
 After graduating from UMaine, he went on to earn a Masters’ degree in environmental education and to do advanced coursework in educational psychology and educational administration.
 He has served as a teacher, special education director, superintendent, university lecturer, researcher, non-profit executive director, and federal lobbyist.
 Jay brings to the foundation a passion for mentoring and advocacy, executive experience, and a love of Maine and its people.